csendevel/ML-projects/README.md

-This repository contain implementation of K-means, SVM algorithm written by csendev
+This repository contain implementation of K-means, SVM algorithm written by csendev and implementation of Ant-colony system for TSP